gatsbyjs/gatsby/docs/blog/2017-07-19-creating-a-blog-with-gatsby/index.md

 This is useful if this blog will be hosted on something like GitHub Pages or perhaps hosted at `/blog`.

-Now, this is getting exciting and it feels like we're finally getting somewhere!
+Now, this is getting exciting and it feels like you are finally getting somewhere!
-At this point, we have a fully functional blog generated by Gatsby, with real content authored in Markdown, a blog listing, and the ability to navigate around in the blog.
+At this point, you have a fully functional blog generated by Gatsby, with real content authored in Markdown, a blog listing, and the ability to navigate around in the blog.
 If you run `yarn develop`, `http://localhost:8000` should display a preview of each blog post, and each post title links to the content of the blog